bgd-labs/aave-proposals-v3/src/20240320_AaveV2Ethereum_EthereumV2ReserveFactorAdjustment/EthereumV2ReserveFactorAdjustment.md

 ## Simple Summary

-his AIP is a continuation of proposal 49 on Governance v3 and increases the Reserve Factor (RF) for assets on Ethereum v2 by 5.00%, up to a maximum of 99.99%.
+This AIP is a continuation of proposal 49 on Governance v3 and increases the Reserve Factor (RF) for assets on Ethereum v2 by 5.00%, up to a maximum of 99.99%.

 ## Motivation